KevinNVT/Data-acquisition-with-Arduino-and-Python/README.md

 >Data acquisition with Arduino and Python.
 ><br />
-[PyArduino](https://roboticoss.com/modulo-pyarduino-lectura-de-datos/) for data acquisition used.
+[PyArduino](https://roboticoss.com/modulo-pyarduino-lectura-de-datos/) for data acquisition was used.
 >

 ### Features